 Bord na Móna is following a decarbonisation programme aimed at reducing the carbon emissions from its activities.
-Industrial peat production has now ceased and several other decarbonisation measures are being implemented.
 The company aims to further develop renewable energy and resource recovery markets with a key objective of reducing the carbon intensity of all products.
 In addition, the carbon emission mitigation benefits associated with the post-peat extraction rehabilitated peatland following re-wetting, revegetation and colonisation of significant areas with native woodland will make a significant contribution to achieving the State's carbon emission reduction targets.